Renji-XD/ttu-whispersync/README.md

 -   worse performance
 -   no filesystem api support
--   no "update last created card" functionality
+-   no "update last created card" / "open in anki browser" functionality
 -   no duplicate check for creating cards
 -   various iOS quirks